What is Emirates Dubai Connect?

 This complimentary service can be booked at the time you book your flights if going through a travel agency.
 (Note we are not a travel agency and cannot do this for you).

 Yes, the reason you must have a valid visa is that you are actually leaving the hotel to avail this service.
-You may choose to check your bags through to your final destination and only take a carrion bag for your layover.
+You may choose to check your bags through to your final destination and only take a carry on bag for your layover.